varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Content Security Policy(CSP)

 - Set in the HTTP header
-- Control which sources content are allowed to come from
+- Control which sources content is allowed to come from
 - Voilation reported to the server
 - Limits inline scripts
 - Limitations: